jainvijay/auction/README.md

 The Auction Service is a backend system designed to manage auctions and bids.
 It provides functionality for creating auctions, placing bids, retrieving auction information, and more.

 Green components are natural extensions to build auction service.
-However, we have not implemented them.
+However, we have not implemented them nor we have implemented load balancers and app servers.
 ![Auction Service Architecture](docs/images/architecture.png)